-The Best Way to Store Cut Avocados
+Related: The Best Way to Cut an Avocado

 There are times when half of an avocado is enough for what we're preparing (avocado toast or a salad topper) and wasting this green gold is not an option.
 You can buy avocado savers online but, in a pinch, there are easy ways to store cut avocados.
-(Learn How to Cut an Avocado the right way here.)

 If you haven't scooped out the avocado flesh yet, don't!
 Leave it in the skin and keep the pit intact if you can.
 The skin and the pit block oxygen from reaching the flesh, limiting how much is exposed and will inevitably turn brown.
 To help preserve the rest of it, place plastic wrap directly on the flesh so there's no chance of air getting to it and store it in the fridge.
 It should stay green for at least two days.